monadplus/twitch-game/README.md

 $ nixops deploy --deployment twitch-game
 ```

+> This is probably not gonna work on a Windows/macOS because nixOps tries to compile
+> the derivation locally if the architecture matches but delegates the compilation
+> to the server if it doesn't match.
+The instance is small and resources like memory
+> and disk are scarce so when nix tries to compile it, it end up with an OutOfMemory error.

 This will create a new ec2 machine with this service running as a systemd unit.

 You can query the status of your ec2 instance: